 NOTE: Installing this VSS in a vehicle with an engine conversion (Subaru, Bostig, etc.) is a custom install.
 Because the VSS may need to be modified to work with certain engine conversion setups, this product is not covered under warranty when paired with an engine conversion.
 Each VSS is tested to make sure it is operating properly before shipping out to you.

 We often get questions about how to test the output of this sensor to diagnose tricky cruise control problems.
 To test the sensor’s output, make sure that the red wire has voltage (key on) and the black wire is grounded.
-Use a multimeter to measure the voltage between the grey wire and ground.
+Use a multimeter to measure the voltage between the grey wire and the red wire.
 Remove the speedometer cable, and slowly turn the cable port on the back of the speedometer.
-You should see the voltage of the grey wire rise, then fall back to zero as the speedometer spins.
+You should see the voltage of the grey wire fall, then rise back to zero relative to the red wire as the speedometer spins.